 Undergraduate

-Degrees in the Environmental Sciences are administered through the Department of Environmental Sciences.
+Degrees in the Environmental Sciences are administered through the Department of Environmental & Sustainability Sciences.
 The undergraduate curriculum provides students with the academic preparation necessary to pursue graduate studies and/or careers related to natural resources and the environment.
 With our emphasis on responsible stewardship, core courses focused on modular teaching and key skill development (such as Environmental Methods and Statistics), and a flexible curriculum that allows both breadth and focus, the undergraduate degree now stands alone in the DFW Metroplex.

 Graduate